Plan one loan cancellation criteria.

 Eligibility Criteria

-To qualify for Postgraduate Loans write-off in the UK, students must meet specific conditions.
+Students must meet specific conditions to qualify for a Postgraduate Loan write-off in the UK.
 Firstly, they need to have completed their course.
 Individuals must not be in breach of any loan agreement terms.

 Repayment Period